Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Pricing:

-- M1 Premium: $3/month (higher APY on cash, lower borrowing rates, afternoon trading window)
+- M1 Premium: $3/month (higher APY, lower borrowing rates, afternoon trading)

 Pros:

-- No management fees on the standard plan
+- Zero management fees on the standard plan

 Cons:

-- Only one daily trading window on the free plan — not built for active traders
+- Only one daily trading window on free plan — not for active traders

 - No tax-loss harvesting

-Verdict: M1 Finance offers the best fee-to-feature ratio for buy-and-hold beginner investors.
-If you want to build a long-term portfolio without paying for the privilege, this is where I'd start.
+Verdict: M1 Finance offers the best combo of features and cost for buy-and-hold investors.
+If you want a long-term portfolio without paying for the privilege, start here.

 6. Betterment — Best for Hands-Off Robo-Investing

-Betterment pioneered robo-advising, and it's still one of the best at it.
-You answer a few questions, it builds you a diversified ETF portfolio based on your goals and risk tolerance, and then it manages everything automatically — rebalancing, dividend reinvestment, tax-loss harvesting.
-The annual fee is 0.25%, which on a $10,000 portfolio works out to $25/year.
-That's genuinely good value for what you're getting.
+Betterment pioneered robo-advising and still leads the space.
+Answer a few questions, get a personalized ETF portfolio, and watch it run automatically — rebalancing, reinvesting dividends, harvesting losses for taxes.
+The annual fee is 0.25%, which on a $10,000 portfolio is $25/year.
+That's legitimately good value for what you're getting.

 Key Features:

-- Goal-based investing (retirement, emergency fund, home purchase, etc.)
+- Goal-based investing (retirement, emergency fund, home, etc.)

 - Automatic rebalancing and dividend reinvestment